 This day, that day, next day, today.
 We don’t know about you, but everything’s feeling a little muddled right now.
-When social interactions with friends and family are firmly behind screens and we’re finding ourselves within the same four walls day in, day out, it comes as no surprise that our minds are feeling a little skew-whiff.
 Luckily, we’ve found something that we’re confident will help us all get on the straight and narrow.

 Finding wind-down harder than usual?
 Changes to our usual routines like being at home with the kids or using our lunch tables as makeshift offices can make it harder to relax and switch off, because we’ve blurred the line between work and play.
 Luckily, Dave has given us some superb relaxation meditations to soothe our busy minds.
 With one for kids and another for adults, bedtime will be bliss tonight.

 A manageable way to help us reframe our mindset when stressed is to write down our worries.
 Not only can it help to have a birds’ eye view of what we’re facing, but it can even show that they’re not as serious as we first thought.
 The secret to doing this?
 Choose a certain time each day (maybe after lunch or dinner) to jot them down.
 This means you’ve spent time dealing with your worries, wrangling those gnarly things under control and capturing them on a page.
 Your mind can then move on to other things, focusing on worthwhile thoughts and freeing up your mind for a bit more of the happy stuff.